Do it online

 - The claimant may have already informed us of their circumstances

-Remember, regardless of whether or not fraud is proven, we will always seek to recover overpaid Housing and Council Tax Benefit.
+Remember, regardless of whether or not fraud is proven, we will always seek to recover overpaid Housing and Council Tax Support.